 Moving violations like speeding or distracted driving tickets can lead to higher car insurance premiums.
 Drivers with these tickets on their records are seen as higher-risk drivers in the eyes of the insurance companies.
-In fact, according to the National Highway Traffic Safety Administration, in Massachusetts, there were 343 accidents in 218 related to distracted driving, another factor the insurance companies take into account when determining risk and, thus, insurance rates.
+In fact, according to the National Highway Traffic Safety Administration, in Massachusetts, there were 343 accidents in 2018 related to distracted driving, another factor the insurance companies take into account when determining risk and, thus, insurance rates.

 There’s no set timeframe for how long a speeding or distracted driving ticket can affect car insurance rates, but it definitely will have short-term effects.
 To keep rates affordable, check with a number of Massachusetts car insurance companies for personalized quotes based on your individual factors before renewing your policy each year.

-Cheapest Car Insurance Companies in Massachusetts for Seniors
+Cheapest Car Insurance in Massachusetts for Seniors

 Keeping older drivers safe is a goal for everyone to achieve.
-In Massachusetts, 59 of the 469 drivers involved in fatal traffic crashes in 2017 were age 65 or older, per the National Highway Traffic Safety Administration.
+In Massachusetts, 12.6% of drivers involved in fatal traffic crashes in 2017 were age 65 or older, per the National Highway Traffic Safety Administration.
 Although Massachusetts does not revoke driving privileges due to age, it does require all drivers age 75 and older to take an in-person vision test or to provide a vision screening certificate.

 Car insurance for seniors in Massachusetts can be higher due to their elevated risk for accidents, something every car insurance company considers when quoting rates.